CALIFORNIA HIGHWAY PATROL

 MOBILE RADIO EQUIPMENT, 21st CENTURY

-As of August, 2009 the CHP is still using the same equipment as detailed here, although the fleet will eventually transition statewide to a new mobile radio system, the Consolidated Patrol Vehicle Environment (CPVE.)
-The CPVE equipment was originally supplied by Visteon Tac-Net, and it used a touch-screen computer to control all radio and emergency lighting functions, interfaced to up to five mobile radios mounted in the trunk.
+As of January, 2011 the CHP was still using the same equipment as detailed here, although the fleet will eventually fully transition statewide to a new mobile radio system, the Consolidated Patrol Vehicle Environment (CPVE.)
+The CPVE equipment was originally designed by Visteon Tac-Net, and it used a touch-screen computer to control all radio and emergency lighting functions, interfaced to up to five mobile radios mounted in the trunk.
 The new system was supposed to be funded in stages, with contract awards being made on a piece-meal basis over the next several years.
-Because of the current economic crisis, this may be slower in coming, however a new contract has been given to Rockwell Collins for the CPVE equipment.
-See the CHP 2009 radio page here.
+Because of the current economic crisis, this may be slower in coming, however the new contract was given to Rockwell Collins for the CPVE equipment and as of 2011 a number of the new CPVE cars are in service.
+See the CHP 2012+ radio page here.
+But please note that the CHP is now dropping use of the CPVE equipment and returning to the older scheme of a mobile radio and a separate laptop computer.
+The new mobile radios will be a multi-band Kenwood design.
+The touch-screens and trunk full of equipment will be gone.

-The eventual new radio system will continue to use the existing low band analog infrastructure, however a number of new frequencies are being added in that spectrum as well as on the VHF high band.
+The modernized radio system will continue to use the existing low band analog infrastructure, however a number of new frequencies are being added in that spectrum, namely some 39 and 45 MHz channels.
 There will be more than one mobile radio "drawer" installed to allow multiple band operation.
-The portable radios and the associated "extender" mobile repeater will be changed to a 700 MHz P25 digital system.
-So far, to my knowledge, at least one contract has been awarded to E.F.
+The portable radios and the associated "extender" mobile repeater were changed to a 700 MHz P25 digital system.
+The first contract was awarded to E.F.
 Johnson for the portable radios.
+These as of 2019 have been replaced with Motorola APX series radios.
 I do not have information yet on how they plan to equip the motorcycles, since the Visteon equipment is intended for the cars and a motorcycle prototype was being studied in 2004.
 I will update these pages with new information when I get it.

 GE RANGR MAIN MOBILE RADIO:

-As always, all equipment is low band, and operates in the 42-43 MHz range, except for a number of "new" channels in the 39 and 45 MHz range.
+As always, all equipment is low band, and operates in the 42 MHz range, except for a number of "new" channels in the 39 and 45 MHz assignments.
 Each region typically uses two channels; a primary and a secondary channel.
 The primary channel is the local channel, used for routine dispatches and so forth.
 The secondary channel is the "Blue" channel, and is the same frequency statewide.
 It is used for tactical coordination, and by the spotting airplane in some areas.
-The Blue channel was originally conceived to allow units to have a means of contacting a base station regardless of what area they traveled into, but since the GE equipment is capable of storing all frequencies used by the CHP, statewide, in memory, the importance of the Blue channel has been diminished.
-It appears that the "single tone" tone burst on transmit feature, last seen on the MICOR radios, was finally eliminated with the GE contract, since it was rarely used since the 1970's.
+The Blue channel was originally conceived to allow units to have a means of contacting a base station or other cars regardless of what area they traveled into, but since the GE equipment is capable of storing all frequencies used by the CHP, statewide, in memory, the importance of the Blue channel has been diminished.
+It appears that the "single tone" tone burst on transmit feature, last seen on the MICOR radios, was finally eliminated with the GE contract, since it was rarely used.

 As in the previous MICOR equipment, there is an "S" and a "C" button on the microphone.
 One button places the mobile transmitter on the car-to-station frequency, while the other button places the transmitter on the car-to-car frequency.
 This system is a carryover from the days when the mobile radios did not have dual receivers capable of monitoring both the station and the car channels.
 The purpose of including the S and C buttons on the microphone today appear to be 1) to prevent the dispatcher from hearing car to car traffic not intended for her and 2) to assure that mobiles with the "monitor" feature (listen to car and station channels simultaneously) disabled will still hear car-to-car traffic directed to them.
 The small pushbutton on the right side activates the PA function immediately such that there is no need to reach the control head to select "PA."
 The original shipment of GE RANGR mobile microphones did not have that pushbutton - - it was added later, in approximately 1992, presumably the same time the keypad overlays were changed and upgraded firmware installed in the control heads.